JoyOfCodingPDX/GettingStarted/README.md

 ton of libraries.
 You'll see lots of text fly by.

-If the build completes successful, you can use your favorite editor (I highly recommend IntelliJ) to work the project.
+If the build completes successful, you can use your favorite editor (I highly recommend [IntelliJ](https://www.jetbrains.com/idea/)) to work on the project.

 ### How can I commit my code to this repository?